1945, May: In our own world this marked the official end of the Muggle war in Europe. This date may be completely irrelevant to the Potterverse.

 Consequently it is definitely arguable that Gellert Grindelwald may have already discovered that his reach had exceeded his grasp, and that his regime had already come unstuck.
 He appears not to have had a team of supporters behind him that he trusted, and, indeed, if a one-on-one duel with Albus Dumbledore was able to bring his whole house of cards down in one decisive confrontation, he may well have already come to realize that to be locked up in his own prison was the best of his available options.

-But in any case, whether he was ever properly the “Master” of it or not, he is confident in being able to safely turn the Elder wand over to Albus.
-And just possibly relieved to be shut of it.
+But in any case, regardless of whether he was ever properly the “Master” of it or not, he is confident in being able to safely turn the Elder wand over to Albus.
+And was just possibly relieved to be shut of it.

-I contend that he also turned over all of the notes pertaining to his search for the other two of the Hallows.
+I contend that he also turned over all of the notes pertaining to his search for the other two Hallows.

 • • • •